 Facilities at the Gary/Chicago International Airport

 The Gary/Chicago International Airport situated at an elevation of 597 feet (180m) above mean sea level occupies 763 acres (309 ha) of land.
-The airport features two asphalt runways with the designation RWY12/30 and RWY 2/20 and is the third major international airports in Chicago.
+The airport features two asphalt runways with the designation RWY12/30 and RWY 2/20 and is among the international airports in Chicago.

 The airport offers enough space for parking aircraft.
 There were 111 aircraft based at this airport in January 2017.